-We need politicians to start to understand that keeping exotic and wild-caught species as pets includes ornamental fish – and that exotic pets are not a ‘bad’ thing.
+We need politicians to start to understand that keeping exotic and wild-caught species as pets includes tropical fish – and that exotic pets are not a ‘bad’ thing.

 What we are doing

 - We launched our Wild Caught Ornamental Fish: the trade, the benefits, the facts report in 2016 to show there is another side in the debate about wild caught pets.
 We sent this to both UK politicians and officials as well as organisations globally.

 - We are regularly meeting and corresponding with MPs and officials in Westminster, the devolved administrations and EU politicians and officials to talk about the issue of exotic pets and responsible pet ownership.